-3.5 Coupling Analysis, Visualization and Data Management
+3.5 Coupling Analysis, Visualization, and Data Management

-At the core of the visualization processing pipeline is technology for accessing, manipulating and processing data.
-As data models and data management systems evolve to accommodate ever-increasing dataset sizes and locations, there is a corresponding need for visualization tools to take advantage of these emerging technologies that store, retrieve, characterize and analyze data.
-Statistical analysis forms an integral part of data understanding, yet there exist few techniques for visualization of uncertainty and other statistical features.
-Identification and characterization of "interesting features" is highly domain specific.
-Automatic detection and display of such features is a blend of statistical analysis, data management and domain-specific visualization techniques.
-Through advances in visualization technology that include closer ties to data management technology, including processing and display of statistical information, computational science programs benefit from increased visual data analysis capacity and capability.
+At the core of the visualization processing pipeline is technology for accessing, manipulating, and processing data.
+As data models and data management systems evolve to accommodate ever-increasing dataset sizes and locations, there is a corresponding need for visualization tools to take advantage of these emerging technologies that store, retrieve, characterize, and analyze data.
+Statistical analysis forms an integral part of data understanding, yet few techniques exist for visualizing error, uncertainty, and other statistical features.
+Identification and characterization of interesting features are highly domain specific.
+Automatic detection and display of such features is a blend of statistical analysis, data management, and domain-specific visualization techniques.
+Through advances in visualization technology that include closer ties to data management technology (e.g., processing and display of statistical information), computational science programs benefit from increased visual data analysis capacity and capability.